cobalthq/cobalt-product-public-docs/content/en/Getting started/glossary.md

 ## Cobalt Users

-When using the Cobalt platform, you may encounter a variety of different users, in the following roles.
+When using the Cobalt platform, you may encounter a variety of user roles.

-**Pentest roles (collaborators)**:

-- Pentest Team Member
-- Pentester and Pentest Lead (Cobalt roles within a pentest)

-**Organization roles**:

-- Organization Owner
-- Organization Member

-**Cobalt roles**:

-- Pentester
-- Pentest Lead
-- Cobalt Staff

 Review a list of permissions associated with each role in [User Roles and Permissions](/platform-deep-dive/collaboration/user-roles/).

 <!-- Per https://zombie.atlassian.net/browse/DOCS-5 I should add info from an internal
 spreadsheet, but need to find pull code in Hugo -->

+### Pentest Team Member

+{{% team-member-definition %}}

+Learn more about the [permissions](/platform-deep-dive/collaboration/user-roles/#pentest-team-member) associated with this role.

+A Pentest Team Member does not have to be an [Organization Owner](#organization-owner) or an [Organization Member](#organization-member).

 ### Organization Owner